University of Iowa Health Care

 - UI Health Care faculty, staff, and trainees cannot accept any form of compensation (e.g., travel expenses, lodging, meals, or gifts) directly from industry, MECCs, or similar commercial enterprises for attending a professional meeting or conference.

 - Educational or promotional programs developed by industry representatives, MECCs, or similar commercial entities are not allowed at a UI Health Care event, whether the event is held within or outside of UI Health Care facilities.
+Training programs on equipment purchased by UI Health Care is allowed if the training is included in the purchase agreement.

 - All outside speakers must disclose to the audience any relevant relationships they have with industry prior to their presentation.